HOME FARM OBAN

 IT TOOK TWO YEARS TO BRING IT ALL BACK TO LIFE...

 ... with master tradesmen Jackie MacKay, Ally MacInnes, Stephen Boyd, Andrew Buchanan, Dougie MacVicar, Allan MacKay and Tumby.
 And especially - Jim Ward.
 There were days in the winter when it was so gutted back to the stone and brick - open to the rain - we’d be huddled in the kitchen that felt like a bothy, and I thought it couldn’t be done.
 But a hot, quiet spring pushed the work forward and meant we could finish the roof.
 Up there, I could see the whole glen stretching distantly off towards the town and the beaches at Ganavan and the sound of Mull.
 And down to the stable where I’d kept the pony - but now lives a barn owl.
-The curved path leading to the road, where Home Farm dips suddenly out of view.
+And the curved path leading down to the road, where Home Farm dips suddenly out of view.
 It’s still my hidden place.

 Family, Friends and Renovations